 By Francine Van, Guest Contributor

-My new family remained nameless as we nodded our greetings.
-A regular in the mornings, jovial Jim loved getting the coach microphone and telling his jokes.
-He offered a vow renewal ceremony with his spouse of sixty-four years, claiming he was only fifty-six!
-She did not appreciate his openness on their anniversary and when asked if she would retake her husband, she replied she would think about it.
-The moment did not go as planned, and he confirmed it had not been an easy road with her.
-I was thankful for their humour to start the day.
+In transit to Halifax I realized Canada has more uninhabited regions than I ever imagined.
+My novel family nodded our daily greetings when boarding and enjoyed our regular, jovial Jim telling his jokes.
+One morning he offered a vow renewal ceremony with his spouse of sixty-four years, claiming he was only fifty-six.
+She did not appreciate his openness on their anniversary, and when asked if she would retake her husband, she replied she would think about it.
+The moment did not go as planned and he confirmed it had not been an easy road with her.
+I appreciated the humour to start the day.